Magnetic skyrmion lattices in a novel two-dimensional twisted bilayer magnet: Results and Discussion

-In order to compare the two kinds of TBCI in more detail, we studied a K-TBCI with $\varphi=1.7^\circ$ and a T-TBCI with $\varphi=61.7^\circ$.
+In order to compare the two kinds of TBCIs in more detail, we studied a K-TBCI with $\varphi=1.7^\circ$ and a T-TBCI with $\varphi=61.7^\circ$.
 Their Mori\'{e} lattices have the same period length, with 4564 magnetic atoms in each period.
-Their interlayer exchange fields are shown in Fig. 2c,g: there are three squeezed AFM islands in a period of panel (c), and only one round AFM island in a period of panel (g).
+Their interlayer exchange fields are shown in Figure \ref{fig2}c,g: there are three squeezed AFM islands in a period of panel (c), where the maximum AFM (FM) exchange field is 2.55 (-1.26) meV; and only one { disc-shaped} AFM island in a period of panel (g), where the maximum AFM (FM) exchange field is 1.55 (-1.04) meV.
 The three AFM islands in panel (c) are isolated by narrow and shallow FM canals.
-The exchange fields along $A_1-A_2$ and $F_1-F_2$ are shown in Fig. 2d.
+The exchange fields along $A_1-A_2$ and $F_1-F_2$ are shown in Figure \ref{fig2}d.
 We can see that the FM canal is only about 30 \AA\, wide, and the barrier as shown by shaddow is lower than 0.3 meV/Cr.
 Thus, two neighboring AFM islands have chances to connect to each other, and the randomly occurring connections may lead to the disorder of magnetic states.
 By contrast, the AFM islands in panel (g) are far away from each other.
 There are two typical paths (line $A_1-A_2$ and curve $A_1-A_3$) connecting two neighboring islands.
-The exchange fields (Fig. 2h) along the paths show that there are very wide and deep barriers (the shaddows).
+The exchange fields (Figure \ref{fig2}h) along the paths show that there are very wide and deep barriers (the shaddows).
 The barrier widths are larger than 150 \AA\, and the barrier peaks along $A_1-A_3$ are about 1.0 meV/Cr, and those along $A_1-A_2$ are up to 1.5 meV/Cr.
 Therefore, two neighboring AFM islands are unlikely to fill up the barriers to form a connected area, and as a result, the system tends to have ordered magnetic domains.